Photo: Halberstadt 1957

 From 1981-1988 Giselher Hickel was head of the office “Ecumenical Youth Service”.

 1989 After the reunification of both German states, the “Ecumenical Youth Service” with its various areas of work is dissolved.
 Despite of the dissolution, EYS volunteer camps take place in 1990, which are supported for the first time by the Children and Youth Plan of the Federal Government.

 1991 The volunteer camp work of the Ecumenical Youth Service becomes a unique area of work of the aej (Arbeitsgemeinschaft der Evangelischen Jugend in Deutschland e.V.).
 Reason for the assumption of the sponsorship: “The volunteer camps will also in the future represent important fields of learning for the experience of ecumenical community, intercultural training and practical charitable work… .”

 1995-1997 Due to structural changes in the central Protestant Youth Work at the national level, the aej establishes a project office in Berlin in cooperation with the former office for Protestant Youth Work to continue the volunteer camp programme “Ecumenical Youth Services”.

-1998 The office for Protestant Child and Youth Work in Berlin and Brandenburg is the exclusive responsible body for the volunteer camp programme and is to be understood as an offer for all regional churches in Germany.
+1998 The office for Protestant Child and Youth Work in Berlin and Brandenburg is the exclusive responsible body for the volunteer camp programme.
+The organized camps are to be understood as an offer for all regional churches in Germany.

 2004 Through the merger of the regional churches Berlin-Brandenburg and Schlesische Oberlausitz, the office for Protestant Child and Youth Work Berlin-Brandenburg-Schlesische Oberlausitz is the new responsible body for the Ecumenical Youth Services volunteer camp programme.

 From spring 2006 onwards, the office for Church Services of the Protestant Church Berlin-Brandenburg-Schlesische Oberlausitz will be the responsible body for the Ecumenical Youth Services, regulated by a cooperation agreement.